-- 6.3 Article 4 provides that the authorised development must be carried out within the parameters set out in the parameters table (Document 6.9A).
-The original parameters table was included in section 3 of the Environmental Statement (Document 6.4) which contains the description of the works assessed.
-The table has since been updated by the addition of references to lighting and fencing following the Examining Authority's First Questions.
-The table is cross referred to in Schedule 1 of the draft DCO. - 6.4 Paragraph (a) of Article 4 sets the limits in which the Applicant can deviate laterally.
-Paragraph (b) defines the vertical limits of deviation for Works No.4 (the conveyor) by reference to the vertical deviation plans (Document No. 3.11A and 3.11B) and paragraph (c) confirms that the scope for deviation between the boundary of two adjoining areas of works is 20m either side of that boundary, to provide limited flexibility between boundaries between the works areas.
+- 7.3 Article 4 (1) provides that the authorised development must be carried out within the parameters set out in the parameters table (Document 6.9A).
+The original parameters table was also included in section 3 of the Environmental Statement (Document 6.4) which contains the description of the works assessed.
+The table washas since been updated by the addition of references to lighting and fencing following the Examining Authority's First Questions.
+The table is cross referred to in Schedule 1 of the draft DCO. - Paragraph (1)-(a) of Article 4 sets the limits in which the Applicant can deviate laterally.
+Paragraph (1)(b) defines the vertical limits of deviation for Works No.4 (the conveyor) by reference to the vertical deviation plans (Document No. 3.11A and 3.11B) and paragraph (1)(c) confirms that the scope for deviation between the boundary of two adjoining areas of works is 20m either side of that boundary, to provide limited flexibility between boundaries between the works areas.
 The applicant's answer to the Examining Authority's First Question DCO 1.1 expands on the rationale.
-In response to the point however Article 4(a) has been amended in the second draft DCO to remove this flexibility in relation to Works Nos.
-1 and 2 (to address the MMO's concern) and Works No. 3 (the lagoon).
+In response to the point Hhowever Article 4 (1)(a) washas been amended in the second draft DCO to remove this flexibility in relation to Works Nos.
+1 and 2 (to address the MMO's concern) and Works No. 3 (the Lagoon) and Works No.4 (overhead Conveyor) to address a concern raised by Bond Dickinson on behalf of Huntsman/Sabic/DEA. - 7.47.5 In the third draft DCO submitted for Deadline 4 (Document 4.1C) an additional Paragraph 4(2) has been added to give effect to Schedule 6 for the purposes of defining the quay limits for the purposes of Schedules 1 and 5.
+This is in response to the Examining Authority's Second Questions (DCO 2.11).